 Doing the daily activities prevents additional cleanups of items that could potentially create new messes, and it keeps you from having to pay the penalties of neglect.

 Engaging in your future is where the biggest prize awaits.
 Only 3-5% of people are able to make the future investments of time and planning in the midst of doing their very necessary daily activities.

 Let me stress that a little bit DOES make a difference.
 The first step creates momentum to take the next step, and so on.
 The act alone of engaging in the three steps above is the critical starting point in spite of how long or far the journey might seem.
 It’s the consistent, steady movement in the right direction that makes the small, incremental investments seem painless and creates the confidence and excitement to be truly self-motivated and driven toward your ultimate goals and purpose.

 Take the first—or next—step, and make it a great week!

 Health, Part Two—Emotional Health

 Health is our all-important topic this month.
-When we look at health, we look in the context of humans consisting of three distinct parts or layers: the Body—the physical nature; the Soul—the mind, will and emotions; and the Spirit—the part of us that transcends this world and communes with God.
+When I look at health, I look in the context of humans consisting of three distinct parts or layers: the Body—the physical nature; the Soul—the mind, will, and emotions; and the Spirit—the part of us that transcends this world and communes with God.

 Our spiritual life is what gives us the foundation for living and provides the strength we need for everything else.
 Our Soul, the second layer, is the “intangible” part of us.
 You can’t touch it but it is there, and not only is it there but it is what drives most of whom and what we are!
 Then finally, our Body, the outermost layer, is the physical shell that houses our soul and spirit.
 All of these are intricately connected and affect each another.